 This February I was given the all clear and discharged.
 On Valentine’s Day funnily enough.
 And I couldn’t be happier.
 I’m back to my usual self and it’s as if the last 18 months never happened.

 But back to the point of this post.
 This time last year, the above picture is how my hair looked – very thin and whispy.
 I barely recognise myself when a year prior to this, I looked completely different – I had a huge crop of hair!

 Georgia had to cut my hair much shorter to regain its strength and to allow it to grow back healthy so it was like taking a step back to go forward.
 I wasn’t happy when I had been wanting to grow my hair longer but I agreed with Georgia that this was the way forward.

-Yesterday I popped along to The Chapel and four hours later, I left looking like this:
+Yesterday I popped along to my favourite salon and four hours later, I left looking like this:

 Now I’ve had a little booster with some human hair extensions by Racoon but only in the sides as that’s where my hair is the weakest.
 I first tried them in the new year and decided I wanted to keep them (expertly done by Billie).

 There is actually a logical explanation behind this and it’s not for vanity alone.
 Billie advised that by having some extensions added for fullness, they would also take the stress and pressure off my real hair at the sides from when I use straighteners.
 Think about it – when you run straighteners through your hair, you are pulling at it.
 My hair at the sides always seems to be particularly weak as a result of such actions.